 The mRNA vaccines (Pfizer or Moderna) are the preferred booster vaccines and these are the ones that we are offering.
 Where possible, we will accommodate your preference, however we don’t always have both brands available.

 Morningside & Belmont General Practice Clinics will not be administering COVID-19 vaccinations for under 5s or the AstraZeneca and Novavax vaccines.
 If you are wanting to make bookings for these, it can be done via the Vaccine Clinic Finder: https://www.health.gov.au/resources/apps-and-tools/covid-19-vaccine-clinic-finder

 Please do not come to your vaccination appointment:

-Continue to practice Covid-safe behaviours: cover your mouth when you cough, keep your distance, wash your hands, get tested and then stay home if you're sick.
+Continue to practice Covid-safe behaviours: cover your mouth when you cough, wash your hands, keep your distance, avoid contact with sick people and large crowds, wear a mask, get tested and then stay home if you're sick.

-The conditions of approval for this vaccine include close monitoring of your side effects.
-Please see here for some information about vaccine side effects and instructions for what to do after your vaccination.
+The conditions of approval for these vaccines include close monitoring of your side effects.
+Please see here for some information about vaccine side effects.

 |Monday||7.00am - 9.00pm|